 Our commercial service team members are skilled in the repair, maintenance and installation of Electrical and Electronic Control systems.
 These systems work independent of other controls.
 They are hardwired interlocked to each other to accomplish a certain sequence of operation.
 The power required is either line voltage or low voltage depending on the application.
 This type of control requires limited amount of tools and ability to maintain.
 There is a broad application of products that can be used to meet any control application.
 Electronic Control devices are temperature controls, humidity controls, relays, valves, dampers, pressure controls, and thermostats.

-James River Air is also your best choice for the repair and maintenance of Pneumatic Control systems.
+James River Air Conditioning is also your best choice for the repair and maintenance of Pneumatic Control systems.
 In the past, Pneumatic Controls systems were the most cost-effective system to install in a commercial building.
 The high cost of properly maintaining this system is the draw back with this type of installation.
 The proper tools and technical ability to work on a pneumatic system is limited to either the manufacturer or an independent contractor that has invested in equipment and manpower to perform this specialized service.

 Pneumatic control systems use compressed air to supply energy for the operation of valves, motors, relays, and other pneumatic control equipment.

 Pneumatic control systems are made up of the following elements:

 - A source of compressed air, which is stored in a receiver tank at a pressure capable of supplying all the pneumatic devices in the system with operating energy.

 - A refrigerant air dryer and oil removal filter to ensure dry oil-free air downstream.